Radar Link Budget Analysis

 Objective Detectabilityvalue that determines the SNR required to detect a Swerling 1 case target with the desired probabilities of detection and false alarm of 0.9 and 1e-6 respectively, is below the available SNR at the specified maximum range constraint of 18 km.

 Loss Factors.
 To account for losses due to pulse eclipsing we add the statistical eclipsing loss to the link budget analysis.

-After these adjustments, the Metric and Requirements table shows that this design satisfies the specification for small manned aircraft with RCS of 1 m or larger.
-From the SNR vs Range plot we can see that the detectability factor required to achieve the
+After these adjustments, the Results table shows that this design satisfies the specification for small manned aircraft with RCS of 1 m or larger.
+From the SNR vs. Range plot we can see that the detectability factor required to achieve the

 Objective detection probability of 0.9 is approximately 10 dB, while the detectability factor for the